andrewabest/andrewbestdotcom/content/posts/creating-a-blog-in-an-hour.md

 Recently, the inimitable [Geoff Huntley](https://ghuntley.com/about/), a colleague of mine, gave an internal presentation talking about how he manages his online persona and brand.
 One thing I was inspired by in his talk was how deliberate Geoff is in this space, and the value he gets from his brand, and his website.

-I asked Geoff what he used for his website - half expecting it to be some crazy rube-goldberg like technological marvel.
+I asked Geoff what he used for his website - half expecting it to be some crazy Rube Goldberg like technological marvel.

 > I use Hugo for the static site, as it has a lot of built in bits.
 And I use Netlify for hosting.